tobiasbriones/images/README.md

 Feel free to use the images, you do not need to ask for permission to use them as long as you comply with the license.

 ## License
-Copyright © Tobias Briones All rights reserved.
+Copyright © Tobias Briones.
+All rights reserved.

 Creative Commons Attribution 4.0 International License: https://creativecommons.org/licenses/by/4.0/legalcode